Trump immigration policy – This Guatemala Family Wait For Asylum At The Bridge

 “No one is being neglected the chance to create a claim of related concern or look for asylum.
-CBP officers enable a lot of individuals into our facilities for process once are becomes offered,” the agency says in a statement.
+CBP officers enable a lot of individuals into our facilities for the process once are become offered,” the agency says in a statement.

 Immigrant advocates say this can be simply the most recent obstacle for asylum seekers underneath the Trump immigration policy and administration.

 Under a replacement “zero tolerance” policy declared last month, immigrants who cross the border illicitly are prosecuted, even though they’re seeking asylum, and that they might have their kids taken away and sent to government-contracted shelters.

 Then, earlier in the week, Sessions narrowed the trail to asylum and aforesaid domestic abuse would not be accepted as a sound claim.